project-chip/connectedhomeip/docs/code_generation.md

     of golden image tests in `scripts/idl/tests`

-The script to trigger code pre-generation is `scripts/code_pregenerate.py` and requires the pregeneration output directory as an argument
+The script to trigger code pre-generation is `scripts/code_pregenerate.py` and requires the pre-generation output directory as an argument

 ```bash
 scripts/code_pregenerate.py ${OUTPUT_DIRECTORY:-./zzz_pregenerated/}